Merry we meet - Merry we meet - Merry we meet

 As the Farrar’s business partner in 1996, Gavin was responsible for setting up their WebPages - "http://gofree.indigo.ie/~wicca/".
 This has since developed into the “Pagan Information Network”, a contact network for pagans across the Republic and Northern Ireland, for which Gavin and the Farrar’s are the primary coordinators.

-Sadly Stewart Farrar passed into a better place on the 7th February 2000.
+Sadly Stewart Farrar passed into a better place on the 07th February 2000.
 He was an outstanding example of a dedicated Witch, and one who simply preferred to be called a Wiccan.
-Supported by Janet and Gavin, his contribution to the evolution and development of the modern day witchcraft movement, has helped many to find their way on the path.
-Janet and Gavin today carry on with his work, and were married on the 5th May 2001.
-Best wishes and happiness to them both.
+Supported by Janet and Gavin, his contribution to the evolution and development of the modern day witchcraft movement, has helped many to find their own way on the path.
+Janet and Gavin today carry on with his work.

 The Encyclopedia of Witches &Witchcraft - by Rosemary Ellen Guiley.